ahmedsilim0/User-management/README.md

 # User-management
-CRUD system makes admin able to add , update  and delete users
+CRUD system makes admin able to add , update  and delete users using mongodb